-Our uptime monitoring system has been configured to avoid avoid false positives as much as possible, but in certain cases there’s simply nothing we can do on our side to avoid it.
+Our uptime monitoring system has been configured to avoid false positives as much as possible, but in certain cases there’s simply nothing we can do from our side to avoid it.

-1. if you’re monitor regular ping, then your server’s firewall may be blocking multiple simultaneous requests, which can generate false positives, you should take a look at this documentation article for further info and a solution on how to prevent this: https://docs.hetrixtools.com/avoid-ping-false-positives/
+1. if you’re monitoring regular ping, then your server’s firewall may be blocking multiple simultaneous requests, which can generate false positives.
+You should take a look at this documentation article for further info and a solution on how to prevent this: https://docs.hetrixtools.com/avoid-ping-false-positives/

-2. if may be possible that your server’s firewall is simply blocking some/all of our monitoring location IPs, in which case you should remove the blocks or just whitelist our IPs, you can find a full list of these IPs here: https://docs.hetrixtools.com/avoid-getting-our-ips-blocked/
+2. it may be possible that your server’s firewall is simply blocking some/all of our monitoring location IPs, in which case you should remove the blocks or just whitelist our IPs.
+You can find a full list of these IPs here: https://docs.hetrixtools.com/avoid-getting-our-ips-blocked/

 3. when adding an uptime monitor, in advanced options, you’ll find a setting called “Number Of Failed Locations”, which basically sets the number of different locations that will need to fail before your uptime monitor is marked as offline.

-4. another cause could be the downtimes which last for just 10-30 seconds, these can be very small downtimes, but big enough to trigger a notification in our system.
-And considering the downtime has been so small, by the time you check your website or server it will already be back online, which would make you think you were falsely notified.
-In these cases it’s a good idea to check the error messages in our downtime notification, it should give you a better idea of what has happened that triggered the alert.
+4. another cause could be the downtimes which last for just 10-30 seconds.
+These can be very small downtimes, but big enough to trigger off a notification in our system.
+And considering the downtime has been so small, by the time you check your website or server, it will already be back online, which would make you think you were falsely notified.
+In these cases it’s a good idea to check the error messages in our downtime notification.
+It should give you a better idea of what has happened that triggered off the alert.